Gravitational signatures of a nonlinear electrodynamics in $f(R,T)$ gravity: Quasinormal modes: bosonic case

 The potential $V_{\text{T}}(r,\alpha,\beta,Q)$ is displayed in Fig.~\ref{vftns} as a function of the tortoise coordinate $r^*$.
 As seen in the analysis of previous perturbation types, this potential maintains a sinusoidal--like structure, which justifies the application of the WKB approximation for determining the quasinormal spectrum.

 Tabs. \ref{qnmmtensoor} and \ref{qnmtac2tensor} report the quasinormal frequencies for tensor perturbations with $\ell = 1$ and $\ell = 2$, covering a range of values for $Q$, $\alpha$, and $\beta$.
 As with earlier cases, the damping rates alternate depending on the chosen parameters, exhibiting either stronger or weaker attenuation.
 A distinct behavior emerges here compared to the scalar and vector sectors: for the mode $\omega_2$, keeping $\alpha$ and $\beta$ fixed while varying $Q$ may lead to instabilities in the computed frequencies—at least within the parameter explored here.
 It is also important to point out that, specifically for the case $\ell = 2$, the third--order WKB approximation was adopted, in contrast to the sixth--order scheme utilized earlier for scalar and vector perturbations.
+Recent claims on the detection of QNMs beyond the $\ell=m=2$ have been a matter of recent discussion and we expect that this window could be used to constrain alternative gravity proposals in the future \cite{Franchini:2023eda}.